The Kinetic Classroom Professional Development Platform

 We can improve executive function skills by strengthening the neural pathways that underlie learning while raising children's metacognition around their power to exercise and apply their cognitive skills.

-In the CogniSuite™ & Building Skills Executive Function courses, we teach cognitive coaching strategies and implement coordinative cognitive-physical activities to strengthen self-regulation, self-control, attention, memory, response inhibition, and cognitive flexibility.
+In this Executive Function course, we teach cognitive coaching strategies and implement coordinative cognitive-physical activities to strengthen self-regulation, self-control, attention, memory, response inhibition, and cognitive flexibility.

 Cognitive and motor neurodevelopmental systems precede learning.
 When these neural connections are stronger children are better able to realize their academic, social, and behavioral potential.